 After the X-rays came back negative, the focus has turned to a possible high-ankle sprain.
 With that as a possibility, Donovan acknowledged a potentially extended absence for Prather.

 Though Prather was injured and Rosario sat out with an ankle injury of his own, Gator fans can be encouraged by the surprising return of senior Erik Murphy.
-After missing the game at Yale last Sunday, it was revealed he had a broken rib.
+After missing the game versus Yale, it was revealed he had a broken rib.

 Despite the injury, he has played in conference wins over Georgia and LSU, including 24 minutes against the Tigers.